Henrietta Tayler: Family life

 Other families researched in their publications include Forbes and Urquharts.

 At that point, World War One broke out, Hetty Tayler joined up as a volunteer nurse (Voluntary Aid Detachment or VAD) with the Red Cross, nursing Belgian refugees from the German invasion, and then Tayler came back in Scotland, was appointed Matron of a VAD hospital established at Earlsmount house, Keith, treating returning wounded servicemen.
-Tayler wanted tor return closer to the front, and went to Belgium again to care for children.
+Tayler wanted to return closer to the front, and went to Belgium again to care for children.
 She was 'a short woman, barely five feet tall, but she had a big heart, an inquiring mind, a great sense of humour and a ready smile'.

 Tayler also served in Italy, nursing civilians and servicemen suffering from the 1918-19 'Spanish flu' influenza pandemic.
 She wrote in A Scottish Nurse at Work: Being a Record of what One Semi-trained Nurse Has Been Privileged to See and Do During Four and a Half Years of War ‘We did all our work in eucalyptus masks and everything was disinfected, even our letters’.

 During her nursing experience, Tayler learned language skills which helped the post-war research work with her brother e.g. researching papers in Paris and the Vatican and indexing and reviewing the 500 volumes of 'Stuart' papers, held at Windsor Castle.
 Tayler was pleased that her brother and herself were 'the last historians ‘to sail the uncharted seas of the Stuart Papers, making on the way the most thrilling discoveries,’ which had to be all transcribed manually.
 From this archive, the Taylers were able to write from analysis of the original journal of John William O’Sullivan,(Adjutant-General and Quartermaster-General of the Jacobite army) one of the Seven Men of Moidart, the close supporters who travelled to Scotland with Charles Edward Stuart, Bonnie Prince Charlie.

 The Tayler siblings published 30 books with different publishers, and many articles.
 When Alistair died in 1937, Hetty grieved but continued her historical research and published further books.